Energy loss of a fast moving parton in Gribov-Zwanziger plasma

-with $E_a(k)=\sqrt{k^2+ia\gamma_G^2}$.
-It is important to note that the $\Pi_{\mu \nu}^a(P)$ (and hence $J_1$) is independent of external momentum.
-The net contribution from the tadpole and gluon loop for the longitudinal and transverse parts can be expressed as,
+It is important to note that the $\Pi_{\mu \nu}^a(P)$ is independent of external momentum.
+A detailed derivation of Eq.~\eqref{gluon_tadepole1} and Eq.~\eqref{gluon_tadepole2} along with the functional forms of $J_i (i=1, .., 4)$ is discussed in Section A of the supplementary material.